wiremock/wiremock.org/_docs/extending-wiremock.md

 * `StubLifecycleListener`: Listen for changes to the stub mappings.
 See [Listening for Stub Changes](../extensibility/listening-for-stub-changes/).
 * `TemplateHelperProviderExtension`: Provide custom Handlebars helpers to the template engine.
 See [Adding Template Helpers](../extensibility/adding-template-helpers/).
 * `TemplateModelDataProviderExtension`: Provide additional data to the model passed to response templates.
 See [Adding Template Model Data](../extensibility/adding-template-model-data/).
+* `MappingsLoaderExtension`: Provide additional source to load the stub mappings.
+See [Adding Mappings Loader](../extensibility/adding-mappings-loader/).

 The interfaces in this list ending with `V2` supercede deprecated equivalents with an older, more restrictive interface.
 Additionally `ServeEventListener` deprecates `PostServeAction`.